 });

-This does not tell you where the string was encountered because it carries out the test on the whole response body.
-You can also test if a response matches a string (which will typically only be effective with short responses):
+This doesn’t tell you where the string was encountered because it carries out the test on the whole response body.
+Test if a response matches a string:

 pm.test("Body is string", function () {